GoesToEleven/golang-web-dev/042_mongodb/05_mongodb/05_update-user-controllers-delete/README.md

 This is identical to what we did in the last step to GET a user.

-IMPORTANT:
-Make sure you update your import statements to import packages from the correct location!

 First we will get the user id from the URL

 ```